trhnngoc/Datalabelling/README.md

 # Data labelling
-This is a salient example of my folders of the Data Annotation's project.
-In this project, it mostly relates to traffic in Japan.
-The projects in this repository are total of the folders I handled.
+These are salient examples of my folders of the Data Annotation's project.
+Combined with tool, I finished completely the folders without any errors.
+I can label exactlly as the clients' requirement therefore leading to a successful project.